At last! A TV show that is pleasant to watch.

 But I am here to tell you that TV shows that are “pleasant” to watch -- i.e., not repellent, offensive or disgusting -- are rare to come across for a TV columnist in this day and age.

 This pleasant show, which I would also venture to describe as “nice,” is “Turner & Hooch,” which premiered in July on Disney+.

 It is adapted from the 1989 movie of the same name that starred Tom Hanks as a police detective (“Turner”) in a small California city who came into possession of a big, unruly oaf of a dog (“Hooch”) that he did not want.

 In the TV show, a young, San Francisco-based federal marshal named Turner comes to own a dog of the same breed and temperament -- a French mastiff (also known by the French name dogue de Bordeaux).

-In the first episode of the new series, we learn that this big, lumbering, slobbering dog is a surprise bequest from Turner’s father, a retired police detective who recently died.
+In the first episode of the new series, we learned that this big, lumbering, slobbering dog is a surprise bequest from Turner’s father, a retired police detective who recently died.

 As the Disney+ publicity materials for the show make clear, we are to assume that this Turner’s dad is the Turner Sr. character played by Tom Hanks in the old movie.
 However, it is doubtful we will ever see Tom Hanks on the TV show since his character is deceased.

 The new Turner is played amiably by Josh Peck, seen in the photo above with one of the five French mastiffs that are being used to play the one dog character, Hooch.